spellshift/realm/docs/_docs/user-guide/terminology.md

 ### Task

 A task is a single instance of a tome plus its parameters executed against a single beacon.
+For example, listing files could be a Task.
+When listing files across various Beacons, one Task per Beacon will be created for tracking the individual execution output.

 ### Eldritch